ChaosLights/Rowing-Club-Mobile-App/requirement_gathering/requirementgathering.md

 **Persona Priority**

-Which persona has priority over other personas when creating the app?
-If so, why?

 Coaches and both types of junior rowers are the primary users of our application, as they will be directly using it to enter information and record attendance.
 Therefore, their needs will be prioritised.
 On the other hand, parents are secondary users, as they will mostly use the application to receive information about competitions and training, but won't have many more interactions with the app.

 Key Features discovered through analysis of personas: